run2bizdocs/docs/en-us/docs/4biz-helium/processes/tickets/use/approve-a-ticket.md

 Procedure
 -------------

-*These steps are for functionality in 4biz Helium as for mobile 4biz SM*.

 1. Access the functionality Ticket through the main menu Processes \> Request and Incident Management \> Service Request and Incident;